 Drill down to the smaller towns and Morocco’s heritage is more distinct and accessible.
 Visit Chefchouan, in the north, where cornflower-blue houses sprawl on a fertile hillside, or the fortified coastal town of Essaouira, once a Portuguese outpost on Atlantic Africa.
-Inexpensive taxi rides reach stunning highlights, Roman columns preserved by the desert at Volubilis and mud-built forts towering over folding mountain landscapes.
+Inexpensive taxi rides reach stunning highlights, Roman columns preserved by the desert at Volubilis, and mud-built forts towering over folding mountain landscapes.

-Zoom in closer and be welcomed into village life: ride the waves in surf communities on the sunsoaked southern coast near Agadir, trek to Berber villages huddled against adobe castle walls in the Atlas Mountains and join nomads on camels to cross Saharan dunes.
+Zoom in closer and be welcomed into village life: ride the waves in surf communities on the sun-soaked southern coast near Agadir, trek to Berber villages huddled against adobe castle walls in the Atlas Mountains, and join nomads on camels to cross Saharan dunes.

 What vaccinations do I need for Morocco?

-You should seek medical advice from your local health practitioner before travelling to Morocco and ensure that you receive all of the appropriate vaccinations.
+You should seek medical advice from your local health practitioner before traveling to Morocco and ensure that you receive all of the appropriate vaccinations.
 As a guide Tetanus and Hepatitis A are strongly recommended.
-For more information on health precautions for Morocco, check out the NHS Fit to Travel page or the CDC Traveler's Health page.
+For more information on health precautions for Morocco, check out the NHS Fit to Travel page or the CDC Traveler’s Health page.

-Safe eating while travelling in Morocco
+Safe eating while traveling in Morocco